-At the initial visit and at each annual review, your specialist will discuss the risks with you/your child.
-You will also complete an Annual Risk Awareness Form.
-This is to make sure you/your child are aware of all the risks of use of topiramate during pregnancy and the need to avoid becoming pregnant whilst taking topiramate.
+Your healthcare professional will discuss and complete an Annual Risk Awareness Form with you.
+This is to make sure you are aware of all the risks of use of topiramate during pregnancy and the need to avoid becoming pregnant whilst taking topiramate.

-If there is a compelling reason that you/your child are not at risk of becoming pregnant then you/your child may not need to use contraception (birth control).
-This joint decision should be documented in your Annual Risk Awareness Form.
+If you and your healthcare professional agree that there are compelling reasons that you are not at risk of becoming pregnant then you may not need to use contraception (birth control).
+This joint decision should be documented in your Annual Risk Awareness form.